 Your bamboo can survive as long as you have low to medium levels of illumination, and there will be no risk of the leaves burning and dying.

-How to save Yellowing lucky bamboo plant or purple bamboo?
+How to save Yellowing bamboo plant ?

 In fact, the yellow coloration may be due to a variety of causes, such as too much fertilizer, water additives, too much sun, incorrect temperature, or actual plant disease.
 A simple way is to try putting it in a different water tank with new water or keep it out the tank’s site under sunlight.